ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Experiments

-In this ablation study, we also evaluate the accuracy obtained by GCN, ifMixup and MixupGraph on the first six datasets of Table~\ref{tab:data}, when varying the number of layers of the GCN networks.
+In this ablation study, we also evaluate the accuracy obtained by GCN, ifMixup and MixupGraph on the six molecule datasets, when varying the number of layers of the GCN networks.

 The results for all the six datasets are depicted in Figure~\ref{fig:layer}.
 Results in this figure show that when increasing the GCN networks from 5 layers (blue bars) to 8 layers (red bars), both GCN and MixupGraph seemed to degrade its performance on all the six datasets.
 For example, for the NCI109 and NCI1 datasets, MixupGraph resulted in about 10\% of accuracy drop when increasing the number of layers in GCNs (with Skip Connection) from 5 to 8.
-On the contrary, ifMixup was able to increase the accuracy on all the six test datasets.
+On the contrary, ifMixup was able to increase the accuracy on all the six datasets tested.